 We're also working with the top UK van manufacturers and leasing companies to encourage them to offer affordable deals on vehicles that meet the emissions standards.

-A scheme announced by the Mayor of London will help smaller business owners scrap vans that do not comply with the new ULEZ standards, but will be driven regularly into the ULEZ zone.
+A scrappage scheme funded by The Mayor of London helps micro businesses, sole traders and charities replace vehicles that do not comply with the ULEZ standards, but will be driven regularly into the ULEZ zone.

 The ULEZ scheme allows for some vehicles to retrofit emissions reduction technology to meet the ULEZ standards.

 Retrofit technologies will need to be certified by the government's Clean Vehicle Retrofit Accreditation Scheme (CVRAS).
 The CVRAS currently only has emissions reduction technologies certified for buses and coaches, although equipment suppliers can test and certify equipment.

 More details on the retrofit accreditation process and suppliers are available on the Energy Savings Trust website.

 If your vehicle has been converted to run on LPG you may meet the emissions standards.
 However, the emissions standard of the engine will be considered to be the same as it was before it was converted.